Website contributor agreement (commission)

 Under the agreement, the creator undertakes to supply to the material to the operator, to ensure that the material is of an adequate quality, and to ensure that the material does not infringe third party intellectual property rights.

 The operator may also supply (or be obliged to supply) materials to the creator for incorporation into the creator's deliverables.
 The creator licences the deliverables to the operator for defined purposes, but the operator's materials are expressly excluded from this licence.

-The agreement includes an optional acceptance procedure, although in many cases this will be overkill.
+The contributor agreement includes an optional acceptance procedure, although in many cases this will be overkill.

 The commission provisions included in the agreement are relatively flexible.
 The commission payable is calculated by reference to a "Base Amount" with respect to each "Trigger Event" - and these phrases can be defined in a number of different ways.

 The agreement also includes an optional two-way confidentiality clause.